pelias/openstreetmap/README.md

 In order to tell the importer the location of your downloads, temp space and enviromental settings you will first need to create a `~/pelias.json` file.

-As a minumum, it should be valid json and contain the following:
+As a minimum, it should be valid json and contain the following:

 ```javascript
 {